 In the bowl of an electric mixer, beat the butter, granulated sugar, and brown sugar on medium-high speed until smooth and well combined, about 2 minutes.
+Scrape down the sides and bottom of the bowl.
 Beat in the peanut butter until well combined.
 Beat in the egg and vanilla.
 On low speed, gradually add the flour mixture, beating until combined.

-Place the granulated sugar for rolling in a small bowl.
+Place the granulated sugar for rolling in a separate small bowl.
 Using a medium spring-loaded cookie scoop, form the dough into 1 1/2 tablespoon rounds.
-Roll between your palms to smooth then roll in the granulated sugar before placing on the prepared baking sheets, spacing about 2 inches apart.
-Slightly flatten the dough by pressing the back of a fork into each ball of dough twice to create a crisscross pattern.
+Roll between your palms to smooth, then roll in the granulated sugar before placing on the prepared baking sheets, spacing about 2 inches apart.
+Slightly flatten the dough by pressing the back of a fork into each ball of dough twice, to create a criss-cross pattern.

 Bake for 10 to 12 minutes or until the edges are slightly browned.
-Let cool on baking sheets for 10 minutes before removing the cookies to wire racks to cool completely.
+Let cool on baking sheets for 10 minutes before removing the cookies to a wire rack to cool completely.

 For a stronger peanut butter flavor, use natural PB - just ensure it's VERY well stirred until completely smooth and no oily or dry bits remain.

 Or, using conventional peanut butter, add an additional 1/4 cup PB (so 1 cup or 270 grams in total) and increase the vanilla to 1 teaspoon.

 Alternatively, you can use almond butter instead of peanut butter at a 1:1 ratio.

 This recipe was written in 2019 and updated with additional tips and recipe improvements.
 Photos by Ashley McLaughlin.